mjeronimo/carma2/README.md

 ```
 [x] Sample usage of the rclcpp node, such as using a message filter
 [x] Sample usage from a CARMA node of a transform listener (doesn't need the rclcpp_node)
-[ ] Using a helper class that itself creates pubs/subs, but accepts a node (not itself a node)
-[ ] Using a plugin (a kind of helper; not a node itself, but takes a node to use)
 [x] Review all usages of timers.
 Create timers in on_configure and then deactivate and reactivate them,
     without using our own member variables (like "active_").
 ROS 2 timers support cancel() and reset().
     Can use these methods in on_activate (reset) and on_deactivate(cancel)?
 See out the ROS 2 example at